noximo/PHP-colored-ascii-linechart/README.md

 $settings
     ->setColorizer(new AsciiColorizer())//Colorizer, choose between Ascii, HTML and image colorizers ->setFPS(24)//control speed of chart::wait method
+    ->setHeight(30)//Set fixed height of chart. chart will scale accordingly.
+If not set, height will be calculated based on highest and lowest numbers across all sets of markers.
-    ->setHeight(30)//Set fixed height of chart. chart will scale accordingly ->setPadding(5, ' ')//Set lenght of a padding and character used ->setOffset(10)//Offset left border
+    ->setPadding(5, ' ')//Set lenght of a padding and character used ->setOffset(10)//Offset left border
     ->setFormat( //control how y axis labels will be printed out